Zak Gilsenan

-Zak Thomas Gilsenan (born 8 May 2003) is a professional footballer who plays as a left winger for club Grimsby Town.
+Zak Thomas Gilsenan (born 8 May 2003) is a professional footballer who plays as a left winger for club FC Halifax Town.
 Born in Australia, he represents the Republic of Ireland at international level.

 Early life

 Gilsenan was born in Joondalup, Perth to Irish parents from Blanchardstown, and is the youngest of three siblings.

 Club career

 Early career

 Gilsenan started playing football at a young age, initially playing indoor soccer with local side Carramar Cougars.
 He trialled unsuccessfully with ECU Joondalup, before joining Sorrento.
 In 2011, he was scouted and signed by A-League side Perth Glory, where he played in holiday clinics while remaining with Sorrento at the same time.
 He attended a two-week training camp organised by English club Tottenham Hotspur, where he was named player of the tournament, and was invited to trial with the north-London side.
 During the trial, he was scouted by Spanish giants Barcelona, and moved to the Catalonian side in 2012.

 Despite captaining the Barcelona youth teams, his parents relocated to England after two years in Spain, and Gilsenan again went on trial, this time with Liverpool.
 He signed for Liverpool in 2014.
 He suffered a run of injuries, which eventually ended his spell in Merseyside, and despite interest from Premier League sides, he signed for Blackburn Rovers at the age of sixteen.